wren-coder/wren-coder-cli/README.md

 ## Acknowledgments

-This project is based on [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
-We acknowledge and appreciate the excellent work of the Gemini CLI team.
-Our main contribution focuses on parser-level adaptations to better support cli-coderr models.
+This project is a fork of [Qwen CLI Coder](https://github.com/QwenLM/Qwen-Coder), which was originally forked from [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
+We acknowledge and appreciate the excellent work of both the Gemini CLI team and the Qwen team.
+Our main contribution focuses on adaptations to better support Wren3-Coder models with enhanced parser and tool support.

 ## License